AbsaOSS/cobrix/README.md

 +--------------------+----------+-------------+-------------------------+--------+----------+--------------------+----------------+
 ```

-Again, the full example is available at
+Again, the full example is available at `spark-cobol/src/main/scala/za/co/absa/cobrix/spark/cobol/examples/CobolSparkExample2.scala`.
-`spark-cobol/src/main/scala/za/co/absa/cobrix/spark/cobol/examples/CobolSparkExample2.scala`

 ## COBOL parser extensions

-Some encoding formats are not expressible by the standard copybook spec.
-Cobrix has extensions to help you decode
-fields encoded in this way.
+Some encoding formats are not expressible by the standard copybook specification.
+Cobrix has extensions to help you decode fields encoded in this way.
 ### Loading multiple paths

 Loading multiple paths in the standard way is not supported.